3 Reasons to Use an Activity Log on Your WordPress Website

 It could be a valuable lesson for the individual in question or the team overall.

-What events does the user activity log track?
+What events does the WordPress activity log track?

 WordPress user activity logs track any event that takes place via wp-admin.
 BlogVault’s WordPress user activity log plugin tracks the following events, organised by category: